algoapril/algoapril-2022/README.md

 clichés and make honest attempts to find creative other solutions to visualize/sonify/represent them.

-## (Incomplete) List of topics
+## (Very incomplete) List of topics

-These will still have to be properly ordered and turned into actual daily prompts with linked references/materials.
-In no particular order or importance (yet), currently merely a brain dump:
+These will still have to be properly selected, ordered and turned into actual daily prompts with linked references/materials.
+In no particular order or importance (yet)! **The current list is very early WIP, more of a brain dump** and has a large thematic overlap with a courseware I'm currently preparing for various [thi.ng/umbrella](https://thi.ng/umbrella) packages.
+Feel free to add/remove (see section below)!

 1) Non-uniform random distributions
     - Gaussian/normal, geometric, exponential...